yonicd/reactor/README.md

 <!-- badges: end -->

-When developing Shiny apps there is a lot of reactivity problems that can arise, where one `reactive` or `observe` element causes other elements to trigger.
-In some cases these can create cascasding reactivity (the horror).
-Being able to diagnose these reactivity problems and then plan unit tests to avert them during development is a valuable tool to make development more efficient and reliable.
+When developing Shiny apps there is a lot of reactivity problems that can arise when one `reactive` or `observe` element triggers other elements.
+In some cases these can create cascading reactivity (the horror).
+The goal of `reactor` is to diagnose these reactivity problems and then plan unit tests to avert them during development to make development less painful.

 The goal of reactor is to work in tandem with [whereami](https://yonicd.github.io/whereami/index.html) to create unit